kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

  - [bulk:write](/core/2/api/controllers/bulk/write): write a document
  - [bulk:mWrite](/core/2/api/controllers/bulk/m-write): write multiple documents
  - [bulk:import](/core/2/api/controllers/bulk/import): import documents as fast as possible
- - [bulk:deleteByQuery](/core/2/api/controllers/bulk/write): deletes large volume of documents matching a query
+ - [bulk:deleteByQuery](/core/2/api/controllers/bulk/write): delete large volume of documents matching a query

 ::: warning
-Bulk actions are intended to be used by administrator and scripts.
+Bulk actions are intended to be used by administrators and scripts.
 It is considered harmful to let end users execute those actions.
 :::

 ## Integrated Elasticsearch Client

-Kuzzle uses and exposes [Elasticsearch Javascript SDK](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html).
+Kuzzle uses and exposes the [Elasticsearch Javascript SDK](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html).

 It is possible to **interact directly with Elasticsearch** through clients exposed in the [Backend.storage](/core/2/some-link) property.

 This property offers the possibility to **instantiate a new client** or to **use a lazy-instantiated client**.
 In both cases, the clients are configured to use the same Elasticsearch cluster as Kuzzle.

 ::: info
-It is possible to overload the configuration used by default by instantiating a new Ealsticsearch client with the constructor [Backend.storage.Client](/core/2/some-link).
+It is possible to overload the configuration used by default by instantiating a new Elasticsearch client with the constructor [Backend.storage.Client](/core/2/some-link).
 :::